-The Trust spent around £2 million on its network, a significant figure getting off Windows XP, hundreds of thousands of pounds on a hybrid cloud infrastructure.
+The Trust spent around £2 million on its network, hundreds of thousands of pounds on a hybrid cloud infrastructure and a significant figure to get off Windows XP.
 It also invested in firewalls and perimeter defences that helped protect the Trust from the WannaCry attack.
 Other innovations introduced by Smith included Skype, virtual desktop infrastructure (VDI) and expanded single sign-on.

 The journey to the cloud was based on a thorough market assessment.
 They spoke to vendors and sought the advice of Gartner, who recommended approaching Microsoft and UKCloud.
 Between them, Smith said that "they came in at 10 to 20 times cheaper than the other vendors".